AdaptiveCity/acp_ttn_manager/README.md

   `-a APP_ID, --app_id APP_ID`: Application id of the TTN Application

-  `-r, --read`: Read all the registered devices and print to a file if filename provided, else print to stdout
+  `-r, --ttnread`: Read all the registered devices and print to a file if filename provided, else print to stdout

-  `-w, --write`: Register all devices in filename.
+  `-w, --ttnwrite`: Register all devices in filename.
 Provide the filename using -f or --filename.
 If device already present then update settings as provided in the file.

   `-d acp_id, --delete acp_id`: Delete the device with the acp_id

   `-m from_app_id, --migrate from_app_id`: Migrate devices listed in filename from the from_app_id application to the one specified by -a.
 All devices to be migrated should have their acp_id in a file separated by commas.
 Provide the filename using -f or --filename.
 If no file specified, then migrate all devices.

-  `-f FILENAME, --filename FILENAME`: Filename for the command requesting a file
+  `-f FILENAME, --jsonfile FILENAME`: Filename for the command requesting a file